Manerial/ComposeText/README.md

 If it can, the word will be written in a file with all it's ways to be written with element's symbols.

-This program will remove all accents but cannot remove some characters : "'[]+-{}!;:.123456789 (etc) Any word containing one of these caracters will not be parse.
+This program will remove all accents in the word list but will not remove some characters : "'[]+-{}!;:.123456789 (etc)

+These characters can be use in the elements list as well.

 ## How to use it ?
 First, get an IDE (Eclipse)